MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/chtmlview-class.md

 ### <a name="parameters"></a>Parametreler
  *nNewValue*
- Ana penceresinin piksel cinsinden yüksekliği.
+ Ana pencereyi piksel cinsinden yüksekliği.

 ### <a name="remarks"></a>Açıklamalar
  Internet Explorer ve WebBrowser için geçerlidir.